Qeparo: Antiquity and medieval period

+Ottoman period

 In 1501, villages in the Himara region were governed by their own elders, and the traditional meeting place of the region was in the locality of Spilea, near the village of Qeparo.
 Certain villages enjoyed more privileges than others, as they were provided with Kapedana - hereditary leaders with military roles, particularly regarding recruitment.
 The Gjika family held this title in Qeparo, and a major by the name of Atanasio Gjika was mentioned in Neapolitan documents relating to the king's recruitments in the region during the end of the 18th century.
 Apart from these Kapedana, the villages in the Himara region did not have unique leaders, but rather a council made up of the heads of the local fis or brotherhoods known as primates in relevant documents.

-In 1722, the villages of Himara, Palasa, Ilias, Vuno, Pilur and Qeparo refused to submit to the Pasha of Delvina.
+In 1583 Kleparo (Qeparo) was listed among the villages of the Sopot Nahiye, which was an administrative division of the Sanjak of Albania within the Ottoman Empire.

+In 1722, Qeparo was inhabited by ethnic Albanians.
 Eastern-rite missionary Giuseppe Schirò from the Arbëresh town of Piana degli Albanesi in Sicily, visited the Himara region in 1722 due to connections based on the founders of Piana degli Albanesi being from the region of Himara.
-In his report, Qeparo and other villages were described as Albanian ("di natione Albanesi"), while Palasa, Himara and Dhermi as Greek.
+In the same year, the villages of Himara, Palasa, Ilias, Vuno, Pilur and Qeparo refused to submit to the Pasha of Delvina.

 The village has an Orthodox Church dedicated to Saint Demetrius, dated 1760, one of the nine churches in Albania today dedicated to that saint.
 The church was erected at a period when pressure for conversion to Islam was strong.
+Another church which is stands in the centre of the settlement is that of St. Mary and was erected in 1796.

-A project for the establishment of a Greek school in the village was initiated by the Greek national benefactors Evangelos and Konstantinos Zappas in 1860.
-In the 1898-1899 school season three Greek schools were operating in Qeparo: elementary, secondary and a girls' school with a total of 100 students.
+The Greek school of Qeparo, which still stands today, dates to the early 19th century.
+It was built at a time when Greek education was thriving in the region.
+Later in 1860, a Greek school was sponsored by the Greek national benefactors Evangelos and Konstantinos Zappas.
+In 1898-1899 a total of three Greek schools were operating in Qeparo: elementary, secondary and a girls' school with a total of 100 students.

-During the period of the Balkan Wars, the inhabitants of Greek-speaking villages in the region, such as Qeparo, fought against Albanian speaking-villages like Kudhës, who fought on the side of the Ottoman Empire.
+During the Balkan Wars (1912–1913) the locals attacked and killed communities from adjacent Muslim villages in fear that the later would be recruited by the Ottoman army against Qeparo.
+The locals of Qeparo were supported with ammunition by Greek units stationed in the area.